SiebeBrouwer/NLP_Group2_StillProcessing/README.md

 # NLP_Group-2_Still-Processing
 This is the NLP exam project GitHub repository for Group 2: Still Processing...

-Test

-Test
+In this repository, you can find our code, paper and powerpoint presentation prepared for this class.